COVID-19’s vaccine, politics, and socio-economics: Are Caribbean nations pricing themselves out of future visits?

 Only when societies become more educated and tolerant will we be able to dance together and turn back the clock on a monster that was created.

-As I previously stated, No, it does not!
+No, it does not!
 You don’t have to be gay to support their cause, but should it matter?

 Just remember the new design you waited 24 hours in 10-degree weather to purchase the next time you turn on your iPhone to spread hate.
 The designs were vetted by a gay man.